 Halloween – 1978

 Halloween has to be a given on this most spooky night.
-Fifteen years after murdering his sister on Halloween night 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois to kill again.
+Fifteen years after murdering his sister on Halloween night in 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois to kill again.

 Everything about this film is creepy and it does not let up throughout its duration.
-A young family are visited by ghosts, at first they seem friendly, causing high jinks.
+A young family are visited by ghosts, at first, they seem friendly, causing high jinks.
 But soon they realize there is a malevolent force amongst them.
 When the youngest child vanishes, they turn to experts in the paranormal to get their lives back.

-Well you can’t have Halloween film marathon without a creepy kid in the works.
+Well, you can’t have a Halloween film marathon without a creepy kid in the works.
 After Robert Thorn’s wife delivers a stillborn, they end up adopting a baby whose mother died in childbirth.
 A few years go by, and mysterious deaths start happening.
 A priest Brennan warns the father that their new child is evil, but he is escorted away by security.
 Can their son really be evil incarnate and what is Robert prepared to do to save his family?

 This is technically not a film, but it is such a great mini-series that I had to include it.
-And frankly, I prefer this to the adaption released in 2017.
+And frankly, I prefer this to the adaptation released in 2017.
 They made It scary for sure in the new release, but I like the story development better in the mini-series.
 It’s such a slow burn that pays off so well.
 If you don’t know the story, it follows seven pre-teen outcasts who are tormented by an evil clown.

 Probably my favourite classic horror film that I never get sick of watching and perfect viewing to hold you out until Scream 5 is released.
 It follows Sidney Prescott, who is haunted by the murder of her mother, her grief is interrupted when she starts being stalked by a serial killer wearing a Halloween mask.
 This film franchise was inspired by other classics such as Halloween, Friday the 13th and Nightmare on Elm Street.
-It has also been credited with revitalizing the horror genre which was in wane during the 90s.
+It has also been credited with revitalizing the horror genre which was on the wane during the 90s.

 A brilliant and eccentric scientist tries to woo a journalist by giving her the scoop on his latest research into matter transportation.
-Certain he has finally ironed out the kinks, he tests the machine on himself, unfortunately a fly gets into the machine and has unfortunate consequences for the scientist.
+Certain he has finally ironed out the kinks, he tests the machine on himself, unfortunately, a fly gets into the machine and has unfortunate consequences for the scientist.

 The Evil Dead

 Featuring the legend Bruce Campbell in his breakout role, The Evil Dead is a classic that has spawned multiple films and even a TV series.
-After five friends travel to a cabin in the woods, they find a mysterious book and audio tape.
+After five friends travel to a cabin in the woods, they find a mysterious book and audiotape.
 As they read the incantations out loud, they mistakenly release flesh-possessing demons.

 This film is terrifying and dark and perhaps the best adaptation of a Stephen King book.
-After a famous romance novelist suffers a car crash, one of fans comes to his aid.
+After a famous romance novelist suffers a car crash, one of his fans comes to his aid.
 Grateful at first, the author soon realizes that he is a prisoner and a nightmare of captivity and abuse begins.